- Fuel Chooser – should you buy a petrol, diesel, hybrid or electric car?

 As a result, here in the UK, the Government gave incentives for us to choose low-CO2 cars – linking road tax and company car tax to CO2 emissions, for example – while it wasn’t unknown for councils to set the price of parking permits using this set measure.
 As a result, the sales of diesel cars boomed.

-However, two years ago, that pro-diesel tide turned, partly because of what one maker was found out to be doing in America, and partly because it’s not all good news about the emissions from diesel engines.
+However, that pro-diesel tide turned, partly because of what one maker was found out to be doing in America, and partly because it’s not all good news about the emissions from diesel engines.

 Trouble is, while diesel engines produce relatively low levels of CO2 – which is good for the long-term health of the planet – they also produce relatively high levels of Nitrogen oxides (NOx), which is linked to health problems in humans, especially in traffic-dense cities.

-Watch our video to decide if diesel or petrol is right for you.
+Watch our video to decide if diesel or petrol is right for you or answer a few questions in our Fuel Chooser.

 Demonisation – the stigma of diesel